Simulation-Software-Engineering/Lecture-Material/02_virtualization_and_containers/virtualmachines_containers_exercise.md

 ## Virtual Machines Using VirtualBox

-We will install the minimal (server) version of Ubuntu 24.04 (codename Noble Numbat).
-This version does not include a graphical environment.
+We will install the very minimal Alpine Linux distribution, which will be enough to demonstrate the concept, without requiring much storage.
+Alpine Linux does not include a graphical environment, consider installing another distribution if you need one.

 ### Tasks (VirtualBox)

 This exercise consists of the following main steps:

-1. Downloading the "Ubuntu Server 24.04" installation image.
+1. Downloading the installation image (see preparation steps).
 2. Creating a new virtual machine in VirtualBox with (recommended, lower might work as well)
+    - name `SSE VM`
-    - 6 GB virtual disk
+    - 2 GB virtual disk
     - 1024 MB of memory
-    - 32 MB video memory
+    - 32 MB of video memory
-3. Installing Ubuntu on the virtual machine with
+3. Installing a Linux distribution on the virtual machine with
     - user called `USERNAME` (if your GitLab name is `@musterm`, then `musterm`)
     - (host)name of the machine `USERNAMEvm` (e.g., `mustermvm`)
 4. Installing the software package `neofetch`.